 - You must not be under the influence of drugs or alcohol at the time of the course (or at any time during the operation of an EWP).

-If you are wanting to work as an operator, it is vital you successfully complete the course and obtain the licence.
+If you are wanting to work as a scissor lift operator, it is vital you successfully complete the course and obtain the licence.
 However, the licence is an extremely useful accreditation for multiple reasons.
 Scissor lifts are commonly used on a range of worksites, inside and outside, and can be useful for personal projects.
 Having the licence can make you an incredibly valuable asset to any worksite team and will always be looked upon favourably in the industry.